khoongwk/tp/docs/UserGuide.md

 Example :

 Let's say you wish to view your revenue from highest to lowest cost to determine which revenue contributes most to your profits. <br>
-You can follow the steps below to sort your list of revenues.
+You can follow the steps below to sort your list of revenue.

 Steps :
 1. Type `sortrev desc` in the _Command Box_.